A commitment to culture

 On behalf of our attentive staff, amazing presenters and our generous event sponsors, Valley First, Central Okanagan Foundation, Wilson M. Beck Insurance and The EQ Development Group we thank you all for joining us for the REBOUND conference.

-There are two upcoming opportunities to expand your knowledge about Truth and Reconciliation and the guiding Calls to Action.
+There have been 3 opportunities planned to expand your knowledge about Truth and Reconciliation and the guiding Calls to Action.
 Events are co-hosted by the City of Kelowna and Next Steps for Walking the Reconciliation Path working group.

 94 Calls to Action Reading Circle

-Join us as we share in the collective reading of the 94 Calls to Action.
-Each participant will have the opportunity to read as we gather in a circle to reflect.
+Participants shared in the collective reading of the 94 Calls to Action outlined by the Truth & Reconciliation Commission.
+Each participant had the opportunity to read as we gathered in a circle to reflect.

 UNDRIP: A Reading Circle for Reconciliation